-- (c) There are outstanding (i) no securities of Cameron or any of its Subsidiaries convertible into or exchangeable for shares of capital stock or other voting securities or ownership interests in any Subsidiary of Cameron, (ii) no options, warrants or other rights to acquire from Cameron or any of its Subsidiaries any capital stock, voting securities or ownership interests in, or any securities convertible into or exchangeable for any capital stock, voting securities or ownership interests in, any Subsidiary of Cameron and (iii) except as provided by Applicable Law, no preemptive or similar rights, subscription or other rights, convertible securities, agreements, arrangements or commitments of any character, relating to the capital stock of any Subsidiary of Cameron, obligating Cameron or any of its Subsidiaries to issue, transfer or sell, any capital stock, voting securities or other ownership interests in, or any securities convertible into or exchangeable for any capital stock, voting securities or ownership interests in, any Subsidiary of Cameron or obligating Cameron or any Subsidiary of Cameron to grant, extend or enter into any such option, warrant, subscription or other right, convertible security, agreement, arrangement or commitment (the items in the foregoing subclauses (i), (ii) and (iii) being referred to collectively as "Cameron Subsidiary Securities").
-There are no outstanding obligations of Cameron or any of its Subsidiaries to repurchase, redeem or otherwise acquire any outstanding Cameron Subsidiary Securities. - (d) Except for the capital stock or other voting securities or ownership interests in any Subsidiary of Cameron, neither Cameron nor any of its Subsidiaries owns, directly or indirectly, any capital stock or other voting securities or ownership interests in, or any securities convertible into or exchangeable for any capital stock, voting securities or ownership interests in, any person. - (e) No Subsidiary of Cameron owns any shares of Cameron Common Stock.
+(c) There are outstanding (i) no securities of Cameron or any of its Subsidiaries convertible into or exchangeable for shares of capital stock or other voting securities or ownership interests in any Subsidiary of Cameron, (ii) no options, warrants or other rights to acquire from Cameron or any of its Subsidiaries any capital stock, voting securities or other ownership interests in, or any securities convertible into or exchangeable for any capital stock, voting securities or ownership interests in, any Subsidiary of Cameron and (iii) except as provided by Applicable Law, no preemptive or similar rights, subscription or other rights, convertible securities, agreements, arrangements or commitments of any character, relating to the capital stock of any Subsidiary of Cameron, obligating Cameron or any of its Subsidiaries to issue, transfer or sell, any capital stock, voting securities or other ownership interests in, or any securities convertible into or exchangeable for any capital stock, voting securities or ownership interests in, or any securities convertible into or exchangeable for any capital stock, voting securities or ownership interests in, or any securities convertible into or exchangeable for any capital stock, voting securities or ownership interests in, any Subsidiary of Cameron or any securities convertible into or exchangeable for any capital stock, voting securities or ownership interests in, any Subsidiary of Cameron or any Subsidiary of Cameron to grant, extend or enter into any such option, warrant, subscription or other right, convertible security, agreement, arrangement or commitment (the items in the foregoing subclauses (i), (ii) and (iii) being referred to collectively as "Cameron Subsidiary Securites").
+There are no outstanding obligations of Cameron or any of its Subsidiaries to repurchase, redeem or otherwise acquire any outstanding Cameron Subsidiary Securities.

+(d) Except for the capital stock or other voting securities or ownership interests in any Subsidiary of Cameron, neither Cameron nor any of its Subsidiaries owns, directly or indirectly, any capital stock or other voting securities or ownership interests in, or any securities convertible into or exchangeable for any capital stock, voting securities or ownership interests in, any person.

+(e) No Subsidiary of Cameron owns any shares of Cameron Common Stock.